inato/take-home-test/README.md

 Please commit as frequently as possible to make the review easier.

+If you have any questions regarding the test, don't hesitate to contact us.

 ## Test

-To make sure that you will not break anything in the existing code, we added a log of the simulation in the _output.txt_ file.
+We added a log of the simulation in the _output.txt_ file.
+You should rely on it to make sure that you did not introduce any regressions.
 You can generate a new file by running one of the following commands:

 ```sh
 yarn start